yakovdan98/Currency-Exchanger/README.md

 * Clone this repo to your workspace.
 * Navigate to the top level of the directory.
+* got to <https://www.exchangerate-api.com/> and get an API key by entering your email and clicking the get free key button create a .env file in the root Currency-Exchanger directory type $API_KEY and the key from <https://www.exchangerate-api.com/>
 * In the root directory of the project, run:
 ```
 $ npm install